redstone-dart/redstone/README.md

 ### HTTP Methods

-By default, a target only respond to GET requests.
+By default, a route only respond to GET requests.
 You can change that with the `methods` arguments:

 ```Dart
 @app.Route("/user/:username", methods: const [app.GET, app.POST])